adlanelias/project1/README.md

 * It's nowhere near complete, but in the future if I were to continue, I would add Squads and Players using API's, currently it's limited to only an admin being able to edit and create new players and clubs

 * Due to API hindrances, some of the seeds had to be manually entered in order to show a somewhat working website

+* Implement a search bar for the players

+* Get the flag icon gem to link with the country select gem so that the icon turns up automatically when selecting the country

+# What I learnt

+* This project my main focus was to understand how to use API's

+* Bootstrap

+* Deployment of website to heroku